ludocode/onramp/core/cci/2-full/README.md

 # Onramp Compiler -- Final Stage

 The final stage Onramp compiler is simple and fairly traditional.
 It uses a handwritten recursive-descent parser, it generates a simple parse tree, and it compiles it (poorly) to basic blocks in memory.
-Minor optimizations are performed on both the parse tree and the blocks of assembly.
+Minor optimizations are performed on the parse tree.

 Despite its simplicity, we aim to implement most of C11 with many C23 features and many GNU and other extensions.